kwg0424/noCacheFIlter/README.md

  To deploy new resources to the client by force.

- For enhanced usability,

- You can add disposable uuid to static resources without clear statement.
+ For enhanced usability, You can add disposable `uuid` to static resources without clear statement.

- You can manage each scripts without no modification.
+ You can manage each static resources without no modification.

 ## ShowCase